arendst/Tasmota/libesp32/NimBLE-Arduino/README.md

 # Continuing development:

-This Library is tracking the esp-nimble repo, nimble-1.2.0-idf master branch, currently [@fead24e.](https://github.com/espressif/esp-nimble)
+This Library is tracking the esp-nimble repo, nimble-1.2.0-idf master branch, currently [@46c1d9f.](https://github.com/espressif/esp-nimble)

-Also tracking the NimBLE related changes in esp-idf, master branch, currently [@2bc28bb.](https://github.com/espressif/esp-idf/tree/master/components/bt/host/nimble)
+Also tracking the NimBLE related changes in esp-idf, master branch, currently [@2ef4890.](https://github.com/espressif/esp-idf/tree/master/components/bt/host/nimble)

 # Acknowledgments:

 * @nkolban and @chegewara for the [original esp32 BLE library](https://github.com/nkolban/esp32-snippets) this project was derived from.
 * @beegee-tokyo for contributing your time to test/debug and contributing the beacon examples.
+* @Jeroen88 for the amazing help debugging and improving the client code.

 # Todo:

-1. Code cleanup.
-2. Create documentation.
+1. Create documentation.
+2. Add BLE Mesh code.
 3. Expose more NimBLE features.
-4. Add BLE Mesh code.